dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 From Durand's results it is clear that LoRaWAN SF7 is the most power-efficient, due to the short transmission burst.
 NB-IoT displays the worst power-consumption, due to the extended RRC-idle state [@Thomas2018].
 This can be reduced using Release Assistance as in \S\ref{release_a}.

+If downlink latency is a critical component without battery life constraints, GPRS would be better suited as it requires constant signaling between BTS and UE device.
+Otherwise, applications requiring bidirectional communications of more than 120 bytes per day should use GPRS or NB-IoT, as LoRaWAN and SigFox are limited by duty-cycle since they use unlicensed frequencies.
+In deep coverage situations, SigFox and NB-IoT is recommended as it offers an MCL of more than 158 dBm [@Thomas2018].
+In South Africa, GPRS and SigFox have similar levels of coverage, and the choice in wireless technology depends on data throughput.
+Low bandwidth wireless technologies typically have more range than their high data throughput counterparts.
+That's why SigFox requires few sites to cover vast areas, compared to GPRS or LTE networks.
+NB-IoT should be similar to SigFox in this regard, as they share similar MCLs.

+For IoT devices used in extended coverage situations, such as deep-indoor devices or remote locations, we recommend either Sigfox or NB-IoT, as they offer a maximum MCL of more than 158 dB.
+IoT devices for general use would benefit from the large-scale deployment of the GPRS network, which provides excellent coverage because of its legacy infrastructure.
+It is clear that the extra overhead available in Sigfox, LoRaWAN, and NB-IoT allows for better indoor coverage than GPRS, which means that the LPWAN devices can be used in less than optimal operating conditions.
+Measured MCL correlates with theoretical values.

+In terms of throughput, it's important to note that unlicensed spectrum LPWANs such as SigFox and LoRaWAN are heavily duty cycled, unlike cellular technologies such as NB-IoT or GPRS.

 ## Use Cases {#usecases}